How do I Know if I Have Termites? | 6 Signs Of a Termite Infestation In Your Home

-Because termites must avoid sunlight to retain moisture, these destructive pests create funnels to enter your home.
+Because termites must avoid sunlight to retain moisture, these destructive pests create mud tunnels to enter your home.
 Subterranean termites, one of the most common types of termites in Louisiana, create mud tubes to safely travel from the foundation of your home to their food source.
-These pencil-thin tubes can be found stretched several feet across drywalls, concrete, or any other surface that will lead them to their food.
+These pencil-thin mud tubes can be found stretched several feet across drywalls, concrete, or any other surface that will lead them to their food.
 If you see mud tubes around your home, chances are you already have a colony living there.

-Water termite damage have such similar appearances that one can often be mistaken for the other.
+Water and termite damage have such similar appearances that one can often be mistaken for the other.
 Water damage can even provide a more comfortable home for termites as they require moisture to survive.
-So, if you do notice any of the signs below, be sure to have your home inspected for both water damage and termites as you may have one or both.
+If you do notice any of the signs below, be sure to have your home inspected for both water damage and termites as you may have one or both.
 Similar signs of termite damage and water damage include:

 - Peeling or Bubbling Paint